Eden, North Carolina: 20th century to present

-In the late 1990s and early 2000s the local economy suffered due to the closure of several textile mills.
-Fieldcrest Cannon laid off hundreds of corporate staff in the 1990s, Pluma closed its plant in 1999, and Spray Cotton Mills closed its yarn mill in 2001, and Pillowtex folded in 2003.
+In the late 1990s and early 2000s the local economy suffered due to the closure of several textile mills, an anticipated byproduct of the North American Free Trade Agreement.
+Fieldcrest Cannon laid off hundreds of corporate staff in the 1990s, Pluma closed its plant in 1999, Spray Cotton Mills closed its yarn mill in 2001, and Pillowtex folded in 2003.
 Some former workers moved to larger cities in search of jobs.
-The decline of textiles left the Miller Brewing Company's facility the town's flagship industry, but it announced its closure in 2015.
+The decline of textiles left the Miller Brewing Company facility the town's flagship industry, but it announced its closure in 2015.
 The loss of the brewery and the textile mills had a knock-off effect on local retail stores, many of which closed due to the loss of customers and competition from national chains such as Walmart.

 On the third weekend of September; Eden hosts the annual River Fest each year to celebrate Eden's history.
 The Boone Road Historic District, Bullard-Ray House, Cascade Plantation, Central Leaksville Historic District, Dempsey-Reynolds-Taylor House, First Baptist Church, Dr. Franklin King House-Idlewild, Leaksville Commercial Historic District, Leaksville-Spray Institute, Lower Sauratown Plantation, Mt.
 Sinai Baptist Church, Site 31RK1, Spray Industrial Historic District, St. Luke's Episcopal Church, Tanyard Shoal Sluice, Three Ledges Shoal Sluice, and Wide Mouth Shoal Sluice are listed on the National Register of Historic Places.